junderw/lnd-rpc/README.md

 // OR create a new wallet from scratch async function createNew() {
+  // wait for the gRPC connection to be ready await LndRpc.waitForReady()
   // first arg is the unlock password.
   // second arg is the aezeed password. (optional) const { seed } = await LndRpc.create("superP@$$word")